3dcitydb/3dcitydb-docs/source/impexp/export.rst

    * - | **Preference name**
      - | **Description**
    * - | :ref:`impexp_preferences_export_general`
-     - | General options like to CityGML version to be used for exports.
+     - | General options like the CityGML version to be used for exports.
    * - | :ref:`impexp_preferences_export_tiling_chapter`
      - | Settings for tiled exports.
 Requires that tiling is enabled on the bounding box filter.
    * - | :ref:`impexp_preferences_export_cityobjectgroup`